 Seek emergency medical attention or call the Poison Help line at 1-800-222-1222.

-Grapefruit and grapefruit juice may interact with Inlyta and lead to potentially dangerous effects.
-Discuss the use of grapefruit products with your doctor.
+Grapefruit may interact with axitinib and lead to unwanted side effects.
+Avoid the use of grapefruit products.

 Inlyta side effects

-Get emergency medical help if you have any of these signs of an allergic reaction to Inlyta: hives; difficult breathing; swelling of your face, lips, tongue, or throat.
+Get emergency medical help if you have signs of an allergic reaction to Inlyta: hives; difficult breathing; swelling of your face, lips, tongue, or throat.

-sudden numbness or weakness, problems with speech or balance;
+sudden numbness or weakness, problems with vision or speech;

 This is not a complete list of side effects and others may occur.
 Call your doctor for medical advice about side effects.
 You may report side effects to FDA at 1-800-FDA-1088.